pokt-network/pocket-network-protocol/utility/README.md

     class A1,AN purple
 ```

-### 1.3 Background Context
+### 1.3 Document Context

 Readers of this document must keep in mind the following:

 1. This living document is subject to change.
 Ongoing R&D will shape the specification until it is formalized and finished.
-2. This document represents one stage of Fisherman decentralization.
-Future iterations will aim to make Fisherman fully permissionless.
+2. This document represents one stage of Pocket Network's evolution.
+Future iterations will aim to iterate on tokenomic incentives, Fisherman permisionless, Gateway incentives, etc.
-3. This document is not a complete Pocket Network whitepaper.
-It is a specification of the utility module components and background knowledge of the protocol internals is required.
+3. This document should not be treated as a complete whitepaper.
+It is a specification of Utility Module components intended to drive the design and implementation of the technical specifications.
 4. This document is not an academic paper paper.
-The reader's knowledge of background concepts is implicitly assumed.
+Formal proofs and verifications are absent and knowledge of background concepts is implicitly assumed.
 5. This document does not outline implementation specific interfaces or details.
-6. This document is a foundation specifications and formally defined components/details will be added over time
+Any interfaces presented are for illustrative purposes only.

 ## 2. Requirements